lucaspape/monitoring_nodejs/README.md

 - validate errors by running the commands multiple times
 - run smth like a debug command if error detected to include inside the message
+- refuse to run if delay between batch of commands is smaller than timeout of command